-If you do not have the code anymore, or you want to start from a clean slate, here is how you can get the final version of the code from the beginners' course:
+If you do not have the code anymore, or you want to start from a clean slate, get the robot from Robocorp Portal.

 Create a new remote Git repository, initialize your local repository, and push the existing robot to GitHub

 Follow the Adding an existing project to GitHub using the command line to push the robot to your GitHub repository.
 In real life, your organization would probably provide you with a repository, or grant permission to create new repositories under your organization account.
 For the purpose of this course, you can think of your repository as the official RobotSpareBin Industries repository!

 When setting up the GitHub repository, you might also want to set up GitHub Actions integrations to automatically deploy your robot to Robocorp Cloud, responding for example to events like a new commit being pushed, a new pull request being created or merged.

-Now that you have successfully set up the version control system, you are ready to start the actual development!
+Now that you have successfully set up the version control system, it's time to start the actual development!